limivann/app-performance-predictor/google-play-scrapper/README.md

 To change the categories to scrape go to `./constants/categories` and add/remove items from the array

-For more information on categories type please refer to `categories.txt`
+For more information on categories type please refer to `options.txt`

 ## Run